pydata/xarray/doc/tutorial.rst

 Basic math
 ~~~~~~~~~~

-Basic math works just as you would expect:
+Basic math with DataArray objects works just as you would expect:

 .. ipython:: python